sphireinc/Hydra/README.md

 Microsoft SQL Server, Oracle, MariaDB, and CockroachDB.
 Using reflection and `hydra` tags, it automatically fills struct fields with data fetched from database queries.

+> [!WARNING]
+> Hydra went from idea to fruition in the span of 4 hours.
+It is still a very immature project, use it at your own risk.
+I welcome all opinions, contributions, and ideas on how to make this a better project.

 ## Features

 - **Automatic Hydration**: Automatically populates Go structs with data fetched from databases using reflection.